MRU-CSIS-3512-202201-001/asg-01-instructions/README.md

 Here's how I will **mark** your stuff - once you know that, you'll understand there isn't really a submission process like you have for other courses:

 1. When I begin my marking journey, I'll clone the last commit to the `main` branch made before the due date/time.
 This means you can continue pushing commits to your `main` after the deadline - I just won't be marking those.
-2. I'll open up the `marking-walkthrough.md` document and use that to mark the submission.
+2. I'll open up the associated "marking-walkthrough" document (for example `marking-walkthrough-01.md` for milestone 1) and use that to mark the submission.
 3. As I mark the submission, I will use the Feedback pull request to provide feedback on the code I see.
 You should get automated emails for each one of these.
 4. When done marking, I'll put a comment summarizing the results and your mark into the Feedback pull request as well.
 You should get an automated email for this as well.